rakshitmehra15/learn_nodejs/readme.md

 Q. What is .md extension in readme.md ?
 Ans. md stands for markdown.
 Markdown is a language to output rich formatted text.

+Q. What is command prompt?
+Ans.
+Cmd Prompt is a shell.
+Or shell is a interface to interact with kernal.
+Powershell and Gitbash are also shell.
+Gitbash is better than cmd promt and power shell coz gitbash is linux compatible.